-- A very well-developed essay that clearly and thoroughly analyzes how the theme of maternal love is presented in the poem. - Accurately discusses how poetic language and devices are used in the poem to communicate this theme. - Commentary is supported with specific textual references. - Demonstrates insight; may show originality. - Virtually no irrelevant or erroneous information. - Reader has no doubt that the student possesses an insightful understanding of the poem and the question.
+- A very well-developed essay that clearly and thoroughly analyzes the theme of the search presented in the poem. - Accurately discusses how poetic language and devices are used in the poem to communicate this theme. - Commentary is supported with specific textual references. - Demonstrates insight; may show originality. - Virtually no irrelevant or erroneous information. - Reader has no doubt that the student possesses an insightful understanding of the poem and the question.